 We will be situating our facilitation work around developing a learning community within the Community of Inquiry framework, which will be introduced and discussed, paying close attention to the concept of teaching presence.
-You will also be introduced to the R2D2 and TEC-VARIETY frameworks, which addresses ways in which to motivate learners through facilitation.
+We will also be exploring facilitation techniques specific to both asynchronous and synchronous online learning modalities.

 This is a logistically busy unit as you prepare and design your facilitation weeks.
 In the first half of the unit, you will be forming facilitation teams, choosing facilitation topics, and orienting yourself to some of the technologies we will use in this course.
 In the second half of the unit, you will begin developing your facilitation weeks with your team and ask for and receive input from your instructor.
 Your goal is to have a functional module developed and ready to be delivered by the end of the unit.

-You have 2 assignments this unit.
-The first is to develop an Infographic and accompanying blog post centered around the 3 presences of the Community of Inquiry model, which you will post at the end of week 3.
-Your second assignment is the completion of a facilitation plan by the end of week 4.
+You have 2 assignments in this unit.
+The first individual assignment is to develop an Infographic and accompanying blog post centred around the 3 presences of the Community of Inquiry model.
+The second team assignment is the completion of a facilitation plan by the end of week 4.
 However, before you submit your facilitation plan in week 4, one member of your facilitation team will post a draft of that facilitation plan to their blog for me to review and provide feedback on by the end of week 3.

-- Activity 8: Participate in Mattermost discussion on R2D2 & TEK-VARIETY
+- Activity 3-1: Participate in Mattermost discussion on synchronous & asynchronous facilitation

-- Activity 9: Team work designing & developing Assignment 2
+- Activity 3-2: Teamwork designing & developing Assignment 2

-- Activity 11: Post draft facilitation plan on blog
+- Activity 3-4: Post a draft facilitation plan on blog

-- Activity 12: View and respond to class Infographic & blog posts
+- Activity 4-1: Gallery walk.
+View and respond to class Infographic & blog posts

 - Continue planning your facilitation week